ritchie46/ritchievink.com/content/post/arima.md

 the **AR** part of the model, and of the lagging error terms $\epsilon\_{t-k}$, which is the **MA** part of the model.
 In this method we also train an **AR** model first, so that we can use the residuals of that model as error terms.
 Note that we prepend the $\epsilon$ and the $X$ with $n$ zeros, where $n$ is equal to order **q** and **p** respectively.
 This is done because there are no values $\epsilon\_{t-q}$ and $X\_{t-p}$ at time $X\_0$.
 Furthermore, we just implement some methods inspired by scikit-learn naming conventions, e.g. the `fit_predict`, `fit` and `predict` methods.

 We'll discuss the `forecast` method later.
-Let's first check how the class is doing by comparing it with [statsmodels](https://www.statsmodels.org/dev/index.html) implementation.
+Let's first check how an object of the class is doing by comparing it with [statsmodels](https://www.statsmodels.org/dev/index.html) implementation.
 We will also use test data coming from this library.

 ``` python
 data = sm.datasets.sunspots.load_pandas().data